FedericoCalzoni/plymouth-theme-arch-darwi-fastn/README.md

 # **Arch-Darwin**
-An Arch linux splash screen for plymouth
+An Arch linux splash screen for plymouth.

+In this fork I changed the speed of the progress bar to reach the end before login screen or before it shuts down.
+Moreover I removed and optimized unnecessary code and files to reduce overhead.

 <img src="./preview.gif" alt="arch-darwin">

 <!---